obonaventure/cnp3/book/network/network.rst

    IPv6 fragmentation example

 Finally, the last type of IPv6 options are the Encaspulating Security Payload (ESP) defined in :rfc:`4303` and the Authentication Header (AH) defined in :rfc:`4302`.
 These two headers are used by IPSec :rfc:`4301`.
-They will be discussed in another chapter.
+They are discussed in another chapter.

 .. _ICMPv6: